 This category recognizes educators who demonstrate outstanding expertise in developing and delivering non-credit online educational programs.
 Awardees in this category design engaging and impactful short courses, workshops, and training modules that cater to the needs of lifelong learners, professionals, and enthusiasts.
 This award celebrates those who create dynamic pathways for continuous learning, contributing significantly to the personal and professional growth of their learners.

-Faculty members and lecturers who have taught one or more academic credit-bearing online course are eligible for the Online Course Design and DEI & Accessibility awards.
+Rutgers faculty members and lecturers who have taught one or more academic credit-bearing online course are eligible for the Online Course Design and DEI & Accessibility awards.
 At least one course must have been taught for at least two semesters prior to application/nomination.

 Any faculty member, instructor, department head/chair, staff member, or student may make a nomination on behalf of an eligible individual.
 Self-nominations will also be accepted.